uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-security/sections/offence-and-defence.md

 This serves to distract the attacker from the rest of your system, and can help to gather data about attackers, which could be used to block them from other parts of the system, or even be used to track them down.

 In general, offensive security uses “annoyance, attribution and attack”.
-The annoyance is done by setting up honeypots or other decoys in the system that lures an attacker, hopefully wasting their time.
+The annoyance is done by setting up honeypots or other decoys in the system to lure an attacker, hopefully wasting their time.
 Since attacks are often done by running programs that try to find weaknesses, keeping the attacker’s programs busy following false leads is a good way to frustrate their work.
 Attribution is trying to identify the attacker by having them engage with your system in a way that reveals where they are located or what their goals are.
 With sufficient information gathered (including possibly tricking them into uploading data that triggers their own systems to send information to you), it may even be possible to attack them in return!
-However, as in the physical world, you aren’t allowed to break the law in order to attack a criminal, and bear in mind that it’s possible that the apparent criminal is just a customer or employee who has a mistake!
+However, as in the physical world, you aren’t allowed to break the law in order to attack a criminal, and bear in mind that it’s possible that the apparent criminal is just a customer or employee who has made a mistake!

 Generally security analysts don’t try to track down attackers, but focus on learning what attackers are trying to do, and defending from their attacks.
 Attribution of the source of an attack is very hard, and in most cases it is not necessary - the balance between offensive and defensive strongly favors offensive.